pookleblinky/lifescripts/index.md

 Top level:
 - bored.rkt Randomly assign something to do
-- cleaning.rkt Randomly decide which cleaning task to do next
 - codescript.rkt Determine coding session
 - dfgraphics.rkt Decide which graphics to use on Dwarf Fortress
 - games.rkt Randomly decide what game to play